Altixx/Altixx/README.md

 # 👋 Hey there!
 I'm Altix

 Welcome to my GitHub profile.
-I'm a back-end developer focused on scripts and systems for projects related to **FiveM** and **GTA V**.
+I'm a back-end developer focused on scripts and systems for projects related to **FiveM**.

 ---